aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/copying-rows-and-columns/_index.md

 ## **How to Copy Multiple Rows**

-You can also copy multiple rows onto a new destination while using the [**copyRows**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRows) method which takes an additional parameter of type integer to specify the number of source rows to be copied.
+You can also copy multiple rows onto a new destination while using the [**Cells.copyRows(Cells, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRows-cells-number-number-number-) method which takes an additional parameter of type integer to specify the number of source rows to be copied.

 ```javascript
 const path = require("path");